Spoofing Vulnerability in Microsoft Office SharePoint

 CISA provides regional cyber and physical services to support security and resilience across the United States.
 CISA monitor the most dangerious vulnerabilities and have identifed CVE-2025-49706 as being exploited and is known by the CISA as enabling ransomware campaigns.

-The CISA's recommendation is: CISA recommends disconnecting public-facing versions of SharePoint Server that have reached their end-of-life (EOL) or end-of-service (EOS).
-For example, SharePoint Server 2013 and earlier versions are end-of-life and should be discontinued if still in use.
-For supported versions, please follow the mitigations according to CISA and vendor instructions.
+The CISA's recommendation is: Disconnect public-facing versions of SharePoint Server that have reached their end-of-life (EOL) or end-of-service (EOS) to include SharePoint Server 2013 and earlier versions.
+For supported versions, please follow the mitigations according to CISA (URL listed below in Notes) and vendor instructions (URL listed below in Notes).
 Adhere to the applicable BOD 22-01 guidance for cloud services or discontinue use of the product if mitigations are not available.

 Affected Version(s)